Why choose homemade cleaning products over commercial ones? Personally for me, they check four very important boxes.

 While the all-purpose cleaner works well on wood, sometimes I just like to use the good old dust wipe.

-All-natural dust wipes
+All-natural and reusable dust wipes

 Cotton shirts and microfiber cloths are both are good from a green perspective.
 Microfiber is long lasting and can be used up to 2–3 years.

 Yet, there are some water stains that are beyond the cleaning capacity of the two products we’ve already covered.
 For such stubborn obstacles, we would need this natural homemade cleaning product…

 1 cup water

 1 cup vinegar